Distributacon Inc.

 Keeping your brain active can prevent the onset of anxiety and depression because it will not allow you to dwell on negative feelings.
 Whether it’s you or a family member doing the bouncing, the stress is more likely to fly away on a trampoline.

-Although there is a lot of science behind the mental health benefits of trampolining, one undeniable reason is that it’s fun.
+Although there is a lot of science behind the mental health benefits of trampolining—especially when considering the mental benefits of trampoline jumping for adults and one undeniable reason is that it’s fun.
 You have very rarely seen someone jumping up and down with a glum look on their face.

 Bouncing makes you smile, and the act of smiling can be a trigger to feel joy and contentment.